Do Selective Builds for Monorepos

 # ... other service configuration ...

-array specifies patterns for files that, when modified, will trigger a build and deployment for this service.
+defines file patterns that trigger a build and deployment for this service when the files are modified.
 If any changed files match one or more of these patterns, the service will be included in the pipeline.

 included_globs: ["src/**/*", "config/*.json"]